Master of Architecture

 Welsh School of Architecture graduates

 Graduates must normally have at least a 2:1 Honours degree in BSc in Architectural Studies awarded by Cardiff University

 Graduates from another School

 If you are entering from another School, you would normally need at least a 2:1 class degree or equivalent qualification which carries exemption from the Part 1 of the RIBA, ARB or LAM.
+Other architectural accreditations will be considered on a case by case basis.
 In all cases, a strong design portfolio is a requisite.

 We will consider candidates from other schools with overall classifications of 2:2 who have exceptionally strong grades in design modules at degree level (high 2:1 and above), so students who believe themselves to be in this category are welcome to apply.